MadRoosterCro/modern_javascript_sandbox/16-block-scope/README.md

 # JavaScript Scope

+Now that we know about functions, objects and variable in general, we can dive into scope!

 Scope in JavaScript just means where the variables we declare are available for use.

 JavaScript has 3 types of scope: